tonysm/bootcamp.turbo-laravel.com/resources/docs/native-fab-creating-chirps.md

 ## Hiding the Elements for Turbo Native only

-We could technically prevent the entire section from even rendering on requests made by Turbo Native clients using the `@turbonative` Blade directives, something like this:
+We could technically prevent the entire section from even rendering on requests made by Turbo Native clients using the `@unlessturbonative` Blade directives, something like this:

 ```blade
 <x-app-layout>